Garden fresh ingredients.

 By Hope S. Philbrick

-Once we’re seated near the lit fireplace—a welcome treat on the cold evening—our server arrives to offer a greeting, share the history of the buildings in which the restaurant is located (a 150 year-old farmhouse and 1930s cottage), and describe the specials.
+On a cold evening my husband and I are seated near the lit fireplace—a welcome treat—then our server arrives to offer a greeting, share the history of the buildings in which the restaurant is located (a 150 year-old farmhouse and 1930s cottage), and describe the specials.

-Since everything on the new fall menu is tempting, additional choices only complicate decision making.
+Since everything on the menu is tempting, additional choices only complicate decision making.

 In all seasons, Milton’s Cuisine & Cocktails showcases fresh ingredients from the restaurant’s own garden, Milton’s Acre.
 Nightly specials feature fresh-from-the-garden ingredients and during the fall that can include dishes like baby kale salad with crumbled blue cheese, candied pecans, dried cranberries, red onion and honey-cider vinaigrette; herb-marinated quail breast with apple butter, roasted parsnips, smoked bacon, toasted pecans and pomegranate molasses; gorgonzola, country ham and rosemary fritters with bourbon peach jam; and Applewood smoked pork shank with smoked Gouda and bacon grits, wilted mustard greens and green apple mignonette.